 , and my CV is here

-Preprints and Publications
+Preprints and Publications (listed chronologically)

 - Geometric bounds for Favard length, published in Proc.
 Amer.
 Math.
 Soc.
 This work involves Favard length and Buffon needle problems in the plane, developing new techniques and estimates that apply to some classes of self-similar sets that arise naturally in fractal geometry.
 These can be used to give bounds for average projection lengths of sets.
 This gives an interesting notion of the size of a set (as well as a quantitative measure of rectifiability) that follows classical work of Marstrand and Besicovitch.